Pauline Lockett - Chair

 Richard’s career includes 15 years in international and domestic banking, followed by chief executive positions at Lakeland Health, the Human Rights Commission, and in tertiary education as deputy chief executive of Unitec and chief executive of WITT.
 Richard is also chair of Taranaki DHB’s Finance, Audit and Compliance Committee.

 Kevin is an elected member of the Taranaki District Health Board and is also chair of the Hospital Advisory Committee.
-He spent 36 years of his working life at Taranaki Newspapers - the last 16 as General Manager, and is currently chief executive of Hospice Taranaki until his planned retirement in August.
+He spent 36 years of his working life at Taranaki Newspapers - the last 16 as General Manager, and has recently retired as chief executive of Hospice Taranaki where he led the organisation for 15 years.

 Kevin’s top priority is to minimise financial deficit of Taranaki hospitals whilst not compromising on primary healthcare.
 He wants all Taranaki people to benefit from quality health services.